MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 This guide shows you how convert your DWG floor plans to IMDF for indoor mapping in Microsoft Places using the Azure Maps Creator tool.
 IMDF is currently the required file format for floorplans in Places.

 You can choose any CAD software to open and prepare your facility drawing files.
-However, procedures in this guide is were created using Autodesk's AutoCAD software.
-Any commands referenced in this guide are meant to be executed using Autodesk's AutoCAD® software.
+However, procedures in this guide were created using Autodesk's AutoCAD® software.
+Any commands referenced in this guide are meant to be executed using Autodesk's AutoCAD software.
 For detailed information on creating indoor maps, see [Create indoor map with the onboarding tool](/azure/azure-maps/creator-onboarding-tool).

 ## Glossary of terms